sergev/baoclone/README.txt

 === Sources ===

 Sources are distributed freely under the terms of MIT license.
-You can download sources via SVN:
+You can download sources like this:

     git clone https://github.com/sergev/baoclone